WHO DOES IMMIGRATION & CUSTOMS ENFORCEMENT (I.C.E.) HURT?

 - The more than 30,000 immigrants detained at any one time in I.C.E.’s detention facilities across the country.
-Many are denied medical care and are subject to solitary confinement, sexual assault, and rape.
+Many are denied medical care and are subject to solitary confinement, physical and sexual assault.
 In 2017, 12 people died in these centers.
 Despite detainees’ hunger strikes and the demands of advocates, I.C.E. has taken no effective action against these abuses.

 - The families and communities of those suffering from the deportation or detention of their co-workers, neighbors, and family members.
 I.C.E. creates ever-widening circles of terror and loss.